Your Legacy for Wildlife

 - Our suggested wording for a specific gift: "To pay WWF-Canada the sum of $___ for such use and purpose as the Board of Directors may determine in their absolute discretion."

 If you have chosen to include WWF-Canada in your Will, please let us know.
-We would love the opportunity to thank you.
+We would love to thank you personally.
 And we want to ensure that you receive the special benefits of our Legacy Circle.
 Contact David Love at 416-489-4567 ext 7242, or by email at firstname.lastname@example.org.

 Andrew S. Wright / WWF-Canada